-At the heart of the Omakase Bangkok experience is the quality of the produce.
-Reflecting the changing seasons in Japan, ingredients are flown in from the world famous Toyosu market and other exclusive Japanese suppliers several times per week at the peak of their maturity.
-Working with small specialty producers all over Japan.
-Chef Goji Kobayashi ensures a unique supply of products that are rare even in Japan and cannot be found elsewhere in Bangkok.
-The focus is on seasonal ingredients, often hand-picked for Tenko by artisanal producers.
-Special ingredients include Takeshima A4 wagyu beef, Hokkaido scallops, red sea urchin from Kyushu, rice from Niigata, and heirloom tomatoes from Yamanashi.
+In addition, by working with small specialty producers all over Japan, Chef Goji Kobayashi ensures a unique supply of products.
+These products are rare even in Japan and cannot be found elsewhere in Bangkok.
+Most importantly, the focus is on seasonal ingredients, often hand-picked for Tenko by artisanal producers.
+Special ingredients include Takeshima wagyu beef, Hokkaido scallops, red sea urchin from Kyushu, rice from Niigata and tomatoes from Yamanashi.

-The diverse menu changes often depending what is in season at the time, but an example selection would include appetizers such as wagyu beef tartar, served with caviar and crispy leek nests and Hokkaido scallops with blanched and roasted cauliflower, served with dashi and shaved Romanesco.
-The menu also features a raw section with a daily assortment of the freshest sushi and sashimi imported directly from Toyosu fish market in Japan, as well as Jean-Paul Monsieur oysters from Utah Beach in France.
-From the mains section, highlights include veal sweetbread with yuzu kosho and roasted eggplant, fettuccini served in a rich sauce made from Hokkaido sea urchin and Maine lobster seasoned with Bordier seaweed butter.
+The diverse menu changes often depending on what is in season.
+However, an example selection would include appetizers such as tender wagyu beef tartar or the heavenly Hokkaido scallops.
+What’s more, there’s also a raw section featuring the freshest sushi and sashimi imported directly from Toyosu fish market.
+Another favorite are the Jean-Paul Monsieur oysters from Utah Beach in France.
+Similarly, from the mains section, highlights include veal sweetbread or Maine lobster.

-Tenko is striking in its minimalist design made from natural materials such as stone and wood, in line with Japanese design traditions.
-The beautiful interiors are finished in neutral colours with dark wood, cream and grey hues and soft lighting.
-Diners are seated at a wooden counter around the open kitchen where they can view the chef in action.
-Moreover, there is also a separate reception area fitted with comfortable tables and chairs, where guests can relax before or after their dining experience.
+Tenko is striking in its minimalist design with natural materials such as stone and wood, following Japanese design traditions.
+The beautiful interior is in neutral colors with dark wood, cream and grey hues plus soft lighting.
+Also, diners can sit at a wooden counter around the open kitchen where they view the chef in action.
+Moreover, there is also a separate reception area with comfortable tables and chairs.
+Here, guests can relax before or after their incredible omakase dining experience.

 A restaurant is only as good as the ingredients that they use.
-As we offer both visitors and locals the very best Japanese food in Bangkok, we insist on the very finest produce, and this is why Pullman Bangkok King Power has chosen to partner with Sun Bridge Foods Co.
-Ltd as our main suppliers of ingredients for Tenshino.
+Therefore, as we aim to be the best Japanese restaurants in Bangkok, we use the very finest produce.
+This is why Pullman Bangkok King Power chose to partner with Sun Bridge Foods Co.
+Ltd. as our main supplier.